7 Things You Can Do If Your Credit Card Application Is Denied

-Within 7 to 10 business days, you’ll receive a letter from the credit card issuer stating the specific reason or reasons your credit card application was denied.
-It could be related to something on your credit report, recent late payments or high credit card balances for example.
+The credit card company has up to 30 days to respond to your application, but you'll usually hear from them within a few weeks.
+You’ll receive a letter from the credit card issuer stating the specific reason or reasons your credit card application was denied.
+It could be related to something on your credit report, recent late payments, or high credit card balances, for example.
 In that case, you’re entitled to a free copy of your credit report to make sure the information in it is accurate.

 If you were denied because of your credit score, the credit card issuer would send a copy of the credit score and the top factors contributing to your credit score.

-You could also be denied for a reason unrelated to your credit, like your income or employment history.
+You could also be denied for a reason unrelated to your credit, like your income, employment history, or if you're under 18, as long as these reasons are not considered discriminatory.

 When your credit card application is denied because of information on your credit report, you’ll have 60 days to request a free copy of the credit report used in the decision.
 If you'd like to view your credit reports from the other bureaus, you'll have to order them separately.